volkodavs/ossrh-demo/README.md

 ### 3. Generate gpg key

 * Make sure you have GPG installed.
 Run on MacOS `brew install gpg`
-* Generate GPG key, you will be asked for passphrase.
-You should note it down. `gpg --gen-key`
+* Generate GPG key, you will be asked for passphrase(you should note it down) `gpg --gen-key`
 * Distribute your key so that everyone `gpg --keyserver hkp://ipv4.pool.sks-keyservers.net --send-keys YOUR_GPG_KEY`

 ### 4. Configure maven settings